-ITEOUS BAY Timeframe Lead Partner Build Clew Bay's existing strengths and recognition in food, local flavours and artisan producers.
-The reg range of excellent restaurants and bistros, and a strong association between food and the Clew Bay Trail / Grea Greenway with The Gourmet Greenway initiative.
-Food has now become a critical factor in building competitive is essential to strengthen this attribute further and consolidate existing strengths. at Western Extend The Gourmet Greenway, to highlight distinctive producers on Achill Island and beyond Westpore example includes Achill Island Sea Salt and its production story that ties in with the umbrella theme or and sky.
-Work with the culinary sector to raise awareness around the importance of telling the underlying story f land, sea MCC, GG, Local Food Producers, SWMDC, LEO.
-FI, DAFM, BIM, IFA, FLAG, RAI, MSLCETB, food production in Co.
+BOL INTEOUS BAY Timeframe Lead Partner Build Clew Bay's existing strengths and recognition in food, local flavours and artisan producers.
+The region has a range of excellent restaurants and bistros, and a strong association between food and the Clew Bay Trail / Great Western Greenway with the Gourmet Greenway initiative.
+Food has now become a critical factor in building competitiveness, and it is essential to strengthen this attribute further and consolidate existing strengths.
+As the Greenway is extended on either end, identify artisan producers that can be brought into the extended Gourmet Greenway.
+Continue to expand the number of participants in Fáilte Ireland's Taste the Island initiative.
+Work with the culinary sector to raise awareness around the importance of telling the underlying story of food and food production in Co.
 Mayo.
-LEs GMIT, LTGs ▶ Recognise the significance of mountain lamb in the landscape and increase its visibility in local menus 5.
-BIM, LEs, Raise the profile of local seafood on local menus, and work with Bord Iascaigh Mhara (BIM), Ireland Development Agency and Fáilte Ireland to develop a strong presence on the 'Taste the Atlantic - a Seaf trail.
-GG, FI • Develop new opportunities to buy locally sourced fish on the quayside - direct from the fishing bot fish 'trucks' on the pier. ats or from • Enable the establishment of a series of pop-up food trucks celebrating the bounty of the bay at bea local seafood.
-There will be the need for a regulatory environment that permits landing and selling fish restaurants and eateries.
-Expand on the range of opportunities to showcase local food producers.
-Consider developing a compet that brings Clew Bay's best chefs, purveyors of fine local food and drink and mixologists together to tempt with decadent bites, distinctive drinks and local culinary flair- with the audience casting the vote.
-Use even nature to build local and regional recognition for the flavours of Clew Bay. an audience MCC, Local Food Producers Develop the 'Shore to Table' Clew Bay Seaweed Festival across the region.
-Support the restoration of the Walled Garden at Westport Estate.
-Plans include telling the story of the gar providing related immersive experiences. dens and Westport Estate Develop the food market in Westport.
-Ensure that the regulatory context allows for cooking demonstration opportunity to sample locally distilled products. ons and the 201010 Assess gaps in the range and location of restaurants and explore opportunities to address these gaps.
-New example, would benefit from a harbourside fish restaurant. vport, for MCC, Local Food Producers
+Short- Term / Ongoing MCC, GG, Local Food Producers FI FI, LEO, DoAFM, BIM, GG, IFA, FLAG, RAI, MSLCETB, GMIT, LES, LTGs 4.5 Recognise the significance of mountain lamb in the landscape, and increase its visibility in local menus.
+Raise the profile of local seafood in local menus, and work with Bord lascaigh Mhara (BIM), Ireland's Seafood Development Agency and Fáilte Ireland to develop a strong presence on the 'Taste the Atlantic - a Seafood Journey' trail.
+Develop new opportunities to buy locally sourced fish on the quayside - direct from the fishing boats or from fish 'trucks' on the pier.
+Enable the establishment of a series of pop-up food trucks celebrating the bounty of the bay at beaches with local seafood.
+There will be the need for a regulatory environment that permits landing and selling fish to local restaurants and eateries.
+Short- Term / Ongoing GG, IFA, LES BIM, LES, GG Expand on the range of opportunities to showcase local food producers.
+Consider developing a competitive event that brings Clew Bay's best chefs, purveyors of fine local food and drink and mixologists together to tempt an audience with decadent bites, distinctive drinks and local culinary flairwith the audience casting the vote.
+Use events of this nature to build local and regional recognition for the flavours of Clew Bay.
+Develop the 'Shore to Table' Clew Bay Seaweed Festival across the region.
+Support the restoration of the Walled Garden at Westport House and the use of the garden to grow produce for the Estate eateries.
+Plans include telling the story of the gardens and providing related immersive experiences.
+Short- Term / Ongoing Short- Term / Ongoing MCC, GG, Local Food Producers Westport House & Estate Develop a food market in Westport.
+Ensure that the regulatory context allows for cooking demonstrations and the opportunity to sample locally distilled products.
+Assess gaps in the range and location of restaurants and explore opportunities to address these gaps.
+Newport, for example, would benefit from a harbourside fish restaurant.
+Short- Term / Ongoing MCC, GG, Local Food Producers